j2l/minijs/README.md

 # minijs
 Some projects don't have built

-SO I made this one to use jsdelivr for some minified js
+So I made this one to use jsdelivr for some minified js